Lumen-Slate/lumenslate.alpha.gRPC.microservice.ai/app/data/README.txt

-this folder shall contain the sqlite database
+this folder shall contain an sqlite database for the main agent in case neon db connection fails